blyons3/api-sample/README.md

 # Read Me First
 This Project was built using Java 17 and Maven.
 I utilized the Spring Initializer as a starting point.
-It was built by Bill Lyons for a Charter Communications Homework Assignment.
+It was built by Bill Lyons for a Homework Assignment.
-I can be contacted at blyons3@yahoo.com, 303-827-8029.

 # Getting Started
 Postman Tests shared via